All Episodes

 One is there's been nationally a drop in arrest rates.

-Now there are parts of the country when you call up, they'll ask you, is the criminal still there?
+Now there are parts of the country where when you call up, they'll ask you, is the criminal still there?

-And people will usually say no, he's already left.
+And people will usually say, no, he's already left.

-And then they'll say, well, you can come down to the police station and wait in line and fill out a police report.
+And then they'll say, well,, you can come down to the police station and wait in line and fill out a police report.

-And the problem is, is that there are some people who otherwise would have had their crimes reported now that you make it more difficult, more time consuming for them to do it, say, you know, it's just not worth it because they're less likely to go and catch the criminal to begin with.
+Now that you make it more difficult, more time consuming for them to do it, say, you know, it's just not worth it because they're less likely to go and catch the criminal to begin with.

 And for property crimes, it was even much less.